xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SOLVER.SAVE** (**save\_area**)

-Save\_area    is a reference on the active sheet to a range of cells or to the upper-left corner of a range of cells into which you want to paste the current problem specification.
+Save\_area&nbsp;&nbsp;&nbsp;&nbsp;is a reference on the active sheet to a range of cells or to the upper-left corner of a range of cells into which you want to paste the current problem specification.

   - > If you specify only one cell for save\_area, the area is extended
     > downwards for as many cells as are required to hold the problem